 On any given night, there are hundreds of thousands of loads of merchandise parked in unsecured locations around the country.
 This is a well-known fact to various criminal elements, from organized Cuban and Eastern European cargo theft crews to local gangs like MS-13.

-The average value of a stolen shipment in transit in 2013 was $300,000, according to FreightWatch International, a risk management service provider.
+The average value of a stolen shipment in transit in 2017 was $146,063, according to SensiGuard Supply Chain Intelligence Center, a risk management service provider.
 Compare that figure to two other serious crimes—bank robbery, which according to FBI statistics nets roughly $2,000 per event, or a typical organized retail crime (ORC) that nets about $8,000.
 There’s a large disparity in the net profit out of each of these cargo crimes.
 There is also a great disparity in the punishments if apprehended for each of these offenses.

 In most cases, the cargo thief goes undetected in the commission of his or her crime and is rarely confronted by law enforcement, who aren’t made aware of what has occurred until long after the shipment is gone.

 A key event that increased the popularity of this type of crime occurred in 1986, when the government passed the Anti-Drug Abuse Act.
 This placed mandatory minimum sentencing guidelines in a continuing effort to fight the war on drugs.
 The guidelines were stiff, with long minimum prison terms if one were caught selling drugs.
 These stiff sentences forced certain criminal elements to find new revenue streams.
 With its low risk versus high reward, cargo crime presented a new business opportunity for these criminals.

 In recent years, cargo theft risks have held steady.
 The annual losses attributed to these thefts are estimated in the billions of dollars (see “Impacts of a Cargo Theft Loss” section).
 The disparity in attention attributed these numbers is tied directly to the common misperception that these types of crimes are victimless.